Accused of Software Copyright Infringement?

 • Vicarious copyright infringement occurs when someone benefits from infringement, even if they did not participate in the infringement themselves.
 For example, someone who receives funds for illegally copied software could be charged with vicarious infringement.

-How do Software Companies Detect Infringement?
+How Do Software Companies Detect Infringement?

 One major way to detect copyright infringement is through software designed for that purpose.
 Copyright infringement detection software is able to compare the original licensed software and other software that allegedly infringes upon it.
 To do this, the copyright infringement detection software uses artificial intelligence, proprietary algorithms, machine learning, and other advanced techniques.